Course Major/Double Major

 - As of Class 2023, the Political Science Department will no longer count any POLS-eligible courses toward any of its majors or minor fulfillments (i.e., a POLS-eligible course will not count as a credit toward any major or minor within the Department).

-- The Department announces that as of Spring 2021, only courses taught by POLS faculty (in other programs) will be eligible for POLS designation.
+- The Department announces that as of Spring 2021, only courses taught by POLS faculty (in other programs at the College) will be eligible for POLS designation/credit.
+This does not apply for courses taken outside the College.

 - Beginning with the Class of 2023, both course majors and double majors in the department are required to complete 8.
-5 credits in the department including the senior comprehensive exercise.
+5 credits in Political Science, including the senior comprehensive exercise.

 - Beginning with the Class of 2023, majors must take one course in each of the four subfields: American, Comparative, International and Theory.